rewrite statementThe Rewrite block statement associates one or more header

 and trailing whitespace is removed.
 Empty lines and comments (lines

-starting with #
+starting with #) are ignored.

-, but the file will be monitored for changes and
+Same as -file, but the file will be monitored for changes and

 reloaded as soon as such are detected.
 See File-based Conditions, for a detailed description.